Jabari Smith Jr. NBA Preview vs. the Nuggets

-The Houston Rockets, Jabari Smith Jr. included, hit the court versus the Denver Nuggets on Friday at 8:00 PM ET.
+Jabari Smith Jr. plus his Houston Rockets teammates face off versus the Denver Nuggets at 9:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.